rippey81/sysadmin-lab/README.md

 - Building a public portfolio of skills to land a sysadmin job

 📚 **Background**:
-- U.S. Marine Corps Veteran (General Under Honorable Discharge)
+- U.S. Marine Corps Veteran
-- 9+ years of IT experience (mostly in Help Desk, now leveling up)
+- 9+ years of IT experience (mostly in Help Desk, 7 months in Cybersecurity, now leveling up)
-- Creator of GSL Media & The Invest Set (entrepreneur at heart)
+- Creator of GSL Media LLC - an upstart digital media company that manages 2 Instagram-based lifestyle brands: Grown & Sexy Life and The Invest Set (entrepreneur at heart)

 🌍 Let’s connect!